ZinhleH-thanos/affirmation-generator/README.md

 # 🌸 Affirmation Generator 🌸

 A cute and uplifting **Python project** that gives you a random affirmation every time you run it.
-Personalized and made with 💖 for anyone learning to code — especially those on their journey into AI like me!
+Personalized and made with 💖 for anyone learning to code — especially those on their journey like me!

 ---